itublg/itucs-vmimage/README.rst

 You can also choose to install any Ubuntu-based Linux distribution and install the necessary packages on top of it.
-It is still recommended that you install the distribution under VirtualBox unless you’re absolutely certain that you know what you’re doing.
+It is still recommended that you install the distribution under VirtualBox unless you're absolutely certain that you know what you're doing.
 Another safe option would be to `install to a memory stick <memory-stick.rst>`_.

 After the installation, follow these steps: